komalashrafsyed/aptpackagecreationinstructions/README.md

 $ sudo rm README README.Debian README.source pingasync-docs.docs </br>
 </b>

-The following demonstrates Files Changes that need to be made in the following files located in the <b> debian </b> folder
+The following demonstrates Files Changes that need to be made in the following files located in the <b> debian </b> folder.
+You would use the sudo vim -filename command to open each of the following files and make changes as shown.
+So for instance your first file would be opened </br>
+<b>$ sudo vim changelog </b> </br>

 --------------------------------------
 <b>changelog</b> file changed </br>